gytterberg/technical-interview-prep/technical-interview-qa-slides.md

 ---
 # There are technical things...

-- algorithms, e.g. *impelement mergesort*
+- algorithms, e.g. *implement merge sort*

 - concept questions, e.g. *what is closure*